 Let us list out ways that let your iPhone, iPad, or iPod uplift your school life:

 Be on time – it’s the golden rule to be a successful student.
 You need a school map and a bus timetable to get you started.
 That’s not it, you need to highlight all the buildings where your classes will be, food court, bookstore, and all other important places.
 Thank goodness there’s a note-taking app for you to synthesize all that info.

 2. Make a Cheat Sheet

 Review your class agenda could be a key factor to start the new semester off right.
-You don’t have to preview every chapter like Hermione Granger does, but it’s always helpful to read through the course outline before class and know what to expect.
+You don’t have to review every chapter like Hermione Granger does, but it’s always helpful to read through the course outline before class and know what to expect.

 You are overwhelmed with all the information you got.
 Your iPhone or iPad might be able to help you.
 Traditional paper planners might work, but the pieces of information can be lost in the big pile of papers.
 Try a note-taking app like NoteLedge to help you organize texts, images, online information, tables, and multimedia files.
-NoteLedge lets you put together everything into inforgraphics, digitally.
+NoteLedge lets you put together everything into infographics, digitally.

 3. Be a Smart Buyer